GeoscienceAustralia/BAL/_sources/docs/userguide/contributing.rst.txt

    and start making changes.
 Never work in the ``master`` branch!

-4. Work on this copy on your computer using Git to do the version control.
+4. Work on this copy on your computer using Git to manage version control.
 When you're done editing, do::

           $ git add modified_files